Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 1 – Chut Thai Chitlada

 This dress is worn to events taking place during the day.
 It has a brocaded band at the hem of the sinh.
 Char Thai Chitlada is worn with a silk blouse.
-The blouse had five ornamental buttons in the front, which are either silver or gold in color.
+The blouse had five ornamental buttons in the front, which were either silver or gold in color.
 It is not considered too formal and can be appropriate for occasions such as receiving royals at the airport etc.

 traditional thai outfits (11)